miletovaa/metabolomics_lab_sop/README.md

 > ⚠️ **Do not edit Jupyter notebooks manually!**
 >
 > When working with Jupyter notebooks, it is important to keep in mind that the notebook files (`.ipynb`) are structured as JSON.
 This means that when you make changes to a notebook, you should **avoid making manual edits to the JSON structure** *unless you are familiar with it*.
 Instead, **use the VSCode Jupyter Extension** (or Jupyter interface) to make changes, as this will ensure that the notebook remains valid and functional.
-How to run Jupyter notebooks is described in the **[3.2.
-Jupyter Notebook](#32-jupyter-notebook)** section.
+How to run Jupyter notebooks is described in the **[Jupyter Notebook](#42-jupyter-notebook)** section.

 > 🧹 **Clear output cells before committing**
 >